AnaMHaley/bikesharing/README.md

-Trips by Weekday for Each Hour: The majority of activity is during a typical work week (Monday-Friday) at about 8am and  from 5pm to 7pm.
-Saturdays between 11am to 6pm are also very popular
+Trips by Weekday for Each Hour: The majority of activity is during a typical work week (Monday-Friday) at approximately 8am and also from approximately 5pm to 7pm.
+Saturdays between the hours of 11am to 6pm are very popular as well

 ![Trips by Weekday for Each Hour](https://user-images.githubusercontent.com/101373142/174463843-fe397ae1-27ba-4b22-a03a-fd22fc31441b.png)